thomasyang44/sko-tech-academy/docs/client-onboarding/co-deploy-integrate.md

     [Go to top of section](#deploy-integrate-7) | [Go to top of page](#instructions)

-## 8. Validate The COB Solution
+## 8. Validate Client Onboarding solution
 <a name="deploy-integrate-7"></a>
 ??? note summary "Expand to view"
     <span style="color:Red">ℹ️ **[SKO UPDATE]**</span> This is a quick test to validate the main parts of the solution.
     This test does not include RPA integration

     1. Open the Client Onboarding desktop.
 The URL will begin with the URL from the config map called `Business Automation Navigator for CP4BA`.
 Add `?desktop=ClientOnboarding` to the end of this URL, for example:
     `https://cpd-cp4ba-starter.cp4ba-tech-academy-400310-64b8809ea4bdf3ac103ec2bdb80f1d21-0000.us-south.containers.appdomain.cloud/icn/navigator/?desktop=ClientOnboarding`